Advisory Board

 Dr Saskia Stucki

-Saskia Stucki is a Senior Research Fellow at the Max Planck Institute for Comparative Public Law and International Law (Heidelberg) and Habilitation candidate at the University of Basel Law School.
-Previously, she was a visiting scholar at the Harvard Animal Law & Policy Program and the coordinator of the doctoral programme Law and Animals at the University of Basel Law School.
+Saskia Stucki is the Director of the Center for Animal Rights and the Environment (CARE), Senior Lecturer at the Zürcher Hochschule für Angewandte Wissenschaften (ZHAW), and a Senior Researcher at the University of Zürich.
+Previously, she was a Senior Research Fellow at the Max Planck Institute for Comparative Public Law and International Law (Heidelberg) and Habilitation candidate at the University of Basel.
+She was also a visiting scholar at the Harvard Animal Law & Policy Program and the coordinator of the doctoral programme Law and Animals at the University of Basel Law School.
 She is the author of One Rights: Human and Animal Rights in the Anthropocene (Springer 2022) and Grundrechte für Tiere (Nomos 2016), and co-editor of the forthcoming Oxford Handbook of Global Animal Law.
 Her research interests include animal law, animal rights, human rights, legal theory, environmental law, climate mainstreaming, and good food governance.